srinman/aksdiskreplication/README.md

 #### Option 2

 CSI driver created a remote snapshot but in order to create a PVC from the remote snapshot, we need to create a disk from the remote snapshot.
+This option works well and tested.

 - Create a new disk from the remote snapshot
 - Create a static PV from the new disk